rotto32/hrext07-my-cruddy-app/README.md

 - [x] Update colors
 - [x] Change the font
 - [x] Place restaurants and profiles in different columns
-- [ ] Change the description input box to begin typing at the top of the box rather than the middle
 - [x] Style buttons
 - [x] The boxes for the profiles are acting funky depending on the amount of text in them.
 Need to adjust flex-box so they stay a regular size.